 OpenAI, Sam Altman, and Microsoft drama: What you need to know

 There are some days when the tech news bleeds into the mainstream news.
-Big Apple launches, New generation consoles, Zuckerberg defending Meta privacy scandals and Elon Musk making us all sigh the biggest sighs.
+Big Apple launches, new generation games consoles, Zuckerberg defending Meta privacy scandals, and Elon Musk making us all sigh the biggest sighs.

-This is one such day that feels like it could have ramifications for not only the future of artificial intelligence, but the future of humanity.
+This is one such day that feels like it could have ramifications for not only the future of technology and artificial intelligence, but the future of humanity itself.
+Here’s the latest on the upheaval at OpenAI, how Microsoft is capitalising and what it means for the future of AI.

 Sonos One SL is going cheap for Black Friday